 If you own a house that has lost value and you get PCS orders, you might choose to do a short sale, which is when you sell your house for less than what you owe to your lender.
 In the past, if you have a Fannie Mae or Freddie Mac loan, you couldn’t qualify for a short sale unless you were behind on your payments, something no military member wants to be for fear it might affect his or her security clearance.
 And if you did qualify for a short sale, you may still have to pay back the difference between what you owed and the amount the house actually sold for.

-Fannie Mae and Freddie Mac have now changed the rules for military homeowners on PCS orders that require relocating more than 50 miles one way from the military homeowner’s primary residence.
+Fannie Mae and Freddie Mac have now that require relocating more than 50 miles one way from the military homeowner’s primary residence.
 These homeowners will automatically be qualified to do short sales for these residences even if they are not behind on their payments.
 Also, as long as the residence was bought on or before June 30, 2012, the servicemember with PCS orders won’t have to make up the difference anymore!
 That’s a very big deal!

 There’s already enough anxiety that comes with getting a permanent change of station order.
 Many military homeowners owe more on their homes than their homes are worth because of the drop in housing prices following the financial crisis.
 When you get orders to move, we don’t think you should be stuck with a house thousands of miles away that you’re hoping will increase in value so you can sell.
 That’s why the recent change is so important for these military homeowners.